 El Niño events result in predictable shifts in temperature, precipitation and other weather patterns for up to a year or more throughout the globe that can lead to natural disasters such as floods, droughts, and other climate-related disasters.
 This predictability allows for decision makers to prepare for taking swift action on these potential disasters.

-How vulnerable that a region or country is to El Niño events depends on a number of factors, including existing infrastructure, emergency preparedness of local and national governments, and a well-informed public.
-For example, a country that has fewer resources may have an increased vulnerability to El Niño-related disasters, such as fires, floods, droughts, and crop failures than a country with ample resources and infrastructure.
-The most optimal time to prepare and plan for such natural disasters is prior to their occurrence, but this may be challenging for countries with limited resources¹.
+For example, a country that has fewer resources may have an increased vulnerability to El Niño related disasters such as fires, floods, droughts, and crop failures, rather than a country with ample resources and infrastructure.
+The most optimal time to prepare and plan for such natural disasters is before their occurrence, but this may be challenging for countries with limited resources .

-Organizations such as the International Research Institute for Climate and Society offer disaster management and preparation training and prediction resources for climate events such as El Niño.
+Organizations such as the International Research Institute for Climate and Society offer disaster management with preparation training and resources to predict future climate events such as El Niño.